Motor Insurance

 Average Car Mileage by Fuel Type

-chart showing how mileage in the UK in 2019 including by fuel type
+chart showing how mileage in the UK including by fuel type

 Why You Should Track Your Annual Car Mileage